 What is XBT?

-On Kraken, Bitcoin is known as “XBT” as opposed to its more commonly known ticker, “BTC”.
+On Kraken, Bitcoin is known as “XBT” instead of its more commonly known ticker, “BTC”.
 XBT is a newer abbreviation for Bitcoin and uses the international standards organization method.
 The currency starts with an “X” to indicate that the currency is not specific to any country.

-With Kraken exchange, you can deposit either FIAT or cryptocurrencies.
-In terms of FIAT deposits, depending on your currency type and deposit method, there are some minimum deposits amounts, possible fees and processing times that may vary.
+With the Kraken exchange, you can deposit either FIAT or cryptocurrencies.
+Depending on your fiat, minimum deposit fees will apply, and processing times may vary.

 Cryptocurrencies can be deposited into the exchange by sending your crypto to the deposit address.